Did you know? In 2018, consumers spent $126 billion online (that's with a B!) on holiday shopping worldwide!

 Whether you are being contacted or not, start organically talking about the products and services you might be mentioning.
 Not only does this prime your audience to know what you'll be discussing, but it also flags the brand that you are interested in them.
 A good way to do this is by mentioning them on social media, liking their photos, etc.

 It takes time for advertisers to send the products and budget how much they can send out.
-It is TOTALLY ok to start reaching out, whenever you see fit.
+It is TOTALLY okay to start reaching out, whenever you see fit.

 Start compiling brands you'd like to work with